-Power of health and safety representatives to issue provisional improvement notices
+52 Power of health and safety representatives to issue provisional improvement notices

-52. A health and safety representative for a designated work group may issue provisional improvement notices in accordance with section 58.
+A health and safety representative for a designated work group may issue provisional improvement notices in accordance with section 58.

-Powers of health and safety representatives to be exercised for the purposes of promoting or ensuring health and safety
+53 Powers of health and safety representatives to be exercised for the purposes of promoting or ensuring health and safety

-53. The powers of a health and safety representative under sections 48 to 52 (inclusive) may only be exercised for the purposes of promoting and ensuring the health and safety at work for the employees in the designated work group.
+The powers of a health and safety representative under sections 48 to 52 (inclusive) may only be exercised for the purposes of promoting and ensuring the health and safety at work for the employees in the designated work group.

-Consultant to health and safety representative
+54 Consultant to health and safety representative

-- 54.(1) A health and safety representative for a designated work group may, in the exercise of his or her powers, be assisted by a consultant. - (2) A health and safety representative must not: - (a) be assisted by a consultant at a workplace; or - (b) give to a consultant information which has been given to the health and safety representative by an operator under section 51;

-unless the operator has, in writing, agreed to the giving of that assistance at that workplace or the giving of that information, as the case may be.
+- (1) A health and safety representative for a designated work group may, in the exercise of his or her powers, be assisted by a consultant. - (2) A health and safety representative must not: - (a) be assisted by a consultant at a workplace; or unless the operator has, in writing, agreed to the giving of that assistance at that workplace or the giving of that information, as the case may be.